theDevSoham/backend_assignment/README.md

 A test given by Reunion co. for Backend Developer Position.
 The following app is a Social media backend mockup, where different api endpoints are exposed for various user actions.

+### Note: User Registration is not allowed as per the [documentation](https://reunion-one.notion.site/Back-End-Assignment-REUNION-bd5e48b7aab54e91b6ee8829c3e30c4a)

 ## API Reference